dagster-io/dagster-cloud-hybrid-quickstart/README.md

 ## 6. Run this project locally

-Now that your GitHub repo is setup with CI/CD to deploy to Dagster+, you can run this project locally.
+Now that your project builds successfully in Dagster+ Hybrid, you can run it locally.

 1. Create a virtual environment with `uv` or `venv`.
 2. Install local developement dependencies with `uv` or `pip`: